 Now you are reaching the perfect state of mind to start visualising what you would like to achieve, and that means deciding how you would like to feel in months to come.
 You can visualise yourself having achieved that new state.

-Repeat this exercise everyday during your February month and let us know what it does for you via our social media.
+Repeat this exercise every day during your February month and let us know what it does for you via our Instagram or Facebook page.

 Visit BeSophro and learn Sophrology

 Sophrology is a self-development technique for self-development and stress management that can really help you in creating a plan for the year ahead.
 You can get good results from learning the Sophrology techniques for your daily life and quickly notice a positive difference after a few sessions.

 Feel confident that, with the right tools, you can create the best life for yourself with Sophrology.